powerd6/spec/spec/terms/schema.md

 # Schema

-The format definition of the "shape" of certain pieces of content.
+Composed on validation and rendering logic, schemas are the format definition of the "shape" of certain pieces of content.